CorneHQ/CryptoBot/README.md

 ## Todos

-* Live embeds that refresh the values every 10 seconds
+* Live embeds that refresh the values every 10 seconds (Done)
 * Make bot more customizable (DONE)
 * More currencies (DONE)